playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 ]
 ```

-This imports the `blog.module` file in order to use the further children routes defined there.
+This imports the `blog.module` file to use the further children routes defined there.
 If we now start serving the site and go to `localhost:4200/blog`, we should see the message "blog works!" at the bottom of the page.

 ### Routing Fixes {#router-outlet}